 - Garlic powder

-- Chicken stock – You can use chicken broth instead, but because it’s already seasoned, you’ll want to be careful not to add too much salt.
+- Chicken stock โ You can use chicken broth instead.
+However, because it’s already seasoned, you’ll want to be careful not to add too much salt.

 - Water

-- Bay leaves – Make sure you take them out before you serve your black-eyed peas!
+- Bay leaves โ Make sure you take them out before serving!

 How to Make Black-Eyed Peas

-- Soak the beans: If you’re using dried black-eyed peas, rinse and sort them, then place the beans in a large pot and cover them with about 4 inches of water.
-Soak overnight, then drain and rinse.
+- Soak the beans: If youโre using dried black-eyed peas, rinse and sort them first.
+Place the beans in a large pot, and cover them with about 4 inches of water.
+Soak overnight.
+Then, drain and rinse them the next day.

-- Sear the pork: Heat the olive oil in a large pot over medium-high heat, then add the pork shoulder.
-Sear on all sides for 4 to 5 minutes, until browned.
+- Sear the pork: Heat the olive oil in a large pot over medium-high heat.
+Add the pork shoulder, and sear it on all sides for about 4 to 5 minutes or until browned.

-- Cook the bacon and aromatics: Add the bacon, onion, and garlic; cook, stirring often, until the onion and garlic are softened and just beginning to brown, about 6 to 8 minutes.
+- Cook the bacon and aromatics: Add the bacon, onion, and garlic to the pot.
+Cook, stirring often, until the onion and garlic are softened and just beginning to brown, about 6 to 8 minutes.

-- Add the liquids: Pour in the stock and water, then add the bay leaves.
-Bring the mixture to a boil, then reduce the heat to a simmer.
-Cover and cook for about 30 minutes, or until the pork starts to fall apart.
+- Add the liquids: Pour in the stock and water.
+Next, add the bay leaves.
+Bring the mixture to a boil, and reduce the heat to a simmer.
+Cover, and cook for about 30 minutes or until the pork begins to fall apart.

 Quick Tip